 For each event, the app also transfers meta data to the camera.
-This data is sent in the form of a JSON schema within an MxMessage.
+This data is sent in the form of a JSON schema within a MxMessage.

-Fig. 29: Aircraft number (AIN) on a plane
+Fig. 40: Aircraft number (AIN) on a plane

-Fig. 30: Example: Meta data transmitted within an MxMessage of the Vaxtor Aircraft Identification Number Recognition App
+Fig. 41: Example: Meta data transmitted within a MxMessage of the Vaxtor Aircraft Identification Number Recognition App